bartholomews/fsclient/README.md

   /*
      2. Send the user to `authorizationRequestUri`, where they will accept/deny permissions for our client app to access their data;
-     they will be then redirected to `authorizationCodeRequest.redirectUri` */ val authorizationRequestUri: Uri = ImplicitGrant.authorizationRequestUri(
+     they will be then redirected to `AuthorizationTokenRequest.redirectUri` */ val authorizationRequestUri: Uri = ImplicitGrant.authorizationRequestUri(
     request = authorizationTokenRequest,